 Like I said back in 2005, it all started with a picture.
 As a teenager I didn’t know why I loved Audis, I just did… and to fuel that love I’d picked up a copy of the now-out-of-print “quattro – The Development & Competition History” by Jeremy Walton that’d been stuffed into the bargain bin of the bookstore at a local mall.
-Of course all matter of Ur quattros featured in the book were of interest but my curiosity peaked on page 217 where just one photo of a clearly upgraded 80 sedan caught my eye.
+Of course all matter of ur quattros that were featured in the book were of interest, but my curiosity peaked on page 217 where just one photo of a clearly upgraded 80 sedan caught my eye.

-Upgraded as it was with Recaro seats, 5-lug wheels, rally fuchs and more, the car took the more timelessly shaped and Giugiaro designed Audi B2 4-door sedan body style and upgraded it to something that had never been built in series production back in the day.
+Upgraded as it was with Recaro seats, 5-lug Fuchs rally wheels and more, the car took the timelessly shaped and Giugiaro designed Audi B2 4-door sedan body style and upgraded it to something that had never been built in series production back in the day.
 Nowadays the idea of an Audi muscle sedan is not so abnormal but during the rally era of the ‘80s it was the fastback coupe that ruled the production performance roost in Ingolstadt.

 This enigmatic upgraded 80 sedan parked in what looks like the garage of Audi Sport’s works team may have been one of the earliest takes on the whole OE+ style.
 With the exception of what appears to be a Treser front bumper/splitter, the car looks like something Audi might have built had homologation rules ever forced Ingolstadt to produce a 4-door on performance and equipment par with the venerable Ur quattro.

-So like I said, I’ve wanted to build this car or something very close to it for a long, long time.
-When we’d first launched this project back in 2005 I’d even picked up a $250 roach of a car on which to base it.
+So like I said, I’ve wanted to build this car or something like it for a long, long time.
+When we’d first launched this project back in 2005, I’d even picked up a $250 roach of a car on which to base it.
 Of course the thing had to be quattro, and if I wanted the real deal when it came to that original Giugiaro design then it had to be a pre-facelift car.
-That narrowed down the candidates because in America that setup was sold for just one year as the 1984 4000 S quattro.
+That narrowed down the candidates because, in America at least, this setup was sold for just one year as the 1984 4000 S quattro.
 The $250 example proved these cars weren’t that hard to come by and certainly much more affordable than the often $10K plus Ur quattro.